owncloud/docs/README.md

 Changes made will get published to the web under the following conditions:

-1. A nightly running drone job pulls the documentation from the Client, IOS and Android repo.
-This pull will also be used for any builds triggered by the scenarios outlined below.
-This means for changes made in one of these repos, a merge to master or one of the used branches in docs the next day is necessary to get them published.
-2. A merge to one of the defined version branches triggers as a last step a master branch build.
+1. A merge in a component to one of the defined version branches triggers as a last step a master branch build.
-3. A merge to master triggers a site build which then pushes all versions defined in site.yml.
+2. A merge to master triggers a site build which then pushes all versions defined in site.yml.

 ## Create a New Version Branch for Docs